urfave/cli/README.md

 # cli

-cli is simple, fast, and fun package for building command line apps in Go.
+cli is a simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.

 ## Overview